Troubleshooting Cloudflare 5XX errors

 There are two possible causes:

-You may also see 504 status codes in logs or analytics caused by cache MISS responses from Early Hints.
+status codes in logs or analytics caused by cache MISS responses from Early Hints.

-Cloudflare returns a Cloudflare-branded HTTP 502 or 504 error when your origin web server responds with a standard HTTP 502 bad gateway or 504 gateway timeout error:
+error when your origin web server responds with a standard HTTP 502 bad gateway

 Contact your hosting provider to troubleshoot these common causes at your origin web server:

-- Ensure the origin server responds to requests for the hostname and domain within the visitor's URL that generated the 502 or 504 error.
+- Ensure the origin server responds to requests for the hostname and domain within the visitor's URL that generated the

-- Investigate excessive server loads, crashes, or network failures.
+error. - Investigate excessive server loads, crashes, or network failures.

 - Identify applications or services that timed out or were blocked.

-A 502 or 504 error originating from Cloudflare appears as follows:
+error originating from Cloudflare appears as follows:

 If the error does not mention cloudflare

-- Time and timezone the issue occurred.
+- The time and timezone when the issue occurred.

-). - Output from browsing to
+). - The output from browsing to

 <YOUR_DOMAIN>/cdn-cgi/trace